coolbutuseless/rvoronoi/README.md

 `rvoronoi` is a testing ground for some rendering ideas using fast delaunay triangulation and voronoi tesselation.

+For small sets of seed points (e.g. 20 points) this package can be 10x faster than `RTriangle` package.
+For larger sets of seed points, the gap closes up - e.g. for N = 1000, still 2x faster than `RTriangle` package.

 The core of this package is Steven Fortune’s original C source code for his sweep algorithm.
 This code has been updated and adapted to run within R. [Original source code (packaged as a shell